 With a driver in hand, this means you need the right launch angle.
 A good way to think of it is to imagine you are holding a hose – if you lift the end of the hose up the water goes further until the angle becomes too great and then the water starts coming back to you.

-You want the ball position forward, your sternum behind the ball, and your weight set more on your trail side.
+The perfect ball position with a driver is forward.
+The ball should be just inside your left heel at address, your sternum behind the ball, and your weight distribution at address is on your trail side.
 Your lead shoulder should also be a little higher.
+The video with this article shows exactly how it's done.

 A good rotation is another crucial ingredient to power.
 The basic idea is that rotate your upper body around 90˚ while your hips turn about 45˚.
 The difference between these angles helps to create good clubhead speed.